 Continuing Education at Kennesaw State University is a creative and flexible way to continue learning and acquiring new skills throughout your life.
-We develop and conduct more than 2,600 noncredit programs for professional development and personal enrichment and serve 26,000 community members annually.
-If you are considering going back to school to improve your professional aptitude, take a look of all we have to offer.
+With more than 2,600 non-credit professional development and personal enrichment classes to choose from, KSU faculty and staff have the unique opportunity to acquire new skills in a multitude of different areas.

-We can help you gain current, practical professional skills in order to help you advance or even make a career change.
-We are your professional development partner; keeping you current with the rapid changes of today's business world.
-We offer career assessment and planning programs for testing and consultation.
-Certificate programs are available in a wide variety of areas including management, landscape/horticulture, healthcare, paralegal, human resources, meeting planning, TESOL and many Information Technology areas including security.
-Programs can also be customized to meet the needs of business and industry, and can be taught at our facilities or on site by our team of professional instructors.
+Certificate programs are available in diverse areas including finance, management and leadership, technology, Microsoft Office, landscape/horticulture, healthcare, paralegal, human resources, event planning, TESOL and computer forensics.
+Programs can also be customized to meet the needs of business and industry, and can be taught at the KSU Center or in a place convenient for your team.
 All customized training is designed to provide immediate, practical, and long-term application of new knowledge and techniques that increase productivity and job satisfaction.